wangmj1127/rango_tests/README.md

 To use these tests, download/clone this repository, open a terminal/command prompt, navigate to this repository directory and run:

-python run_tests.py -u https://github.com/<repository url> -s <student name> -d <YYYY-MM-DD>
+python run_tests.py -u "Your GitHub repository" -s "student name" -d "YYYY-MM-DD_

-without "<" and ">".
+without "".
 Alternatively, you can run each test for each chapter by copying the corresponding chapter's test into trhe "rango" directory and run (in your app directory):

 `python manage.py test rango.tests_chapter3`